MCreasey3/KomaTL/README.md

 :large_blue_diamond: OPTICAL CHARACTER RECOGNITION :large_blue_diamond:

-My OCR engine of choice for this project is Tesseract OCR, developed by Google.
-Traditionally, Tesseract is used with its standard C and C++ APIs.
-However, KomaTL utilizes `pytesseract`, a Python wrapper for Tesseract.
+My OCR engine of choice for this project is the OCR.space API, which can be accessed here at [Link text](ocr.space).
+Originally, I had planned to use Pytesseract, which is a Python wrapper for Tesseract OCR, developed by Google.
+After more consideration, the free OCR.space API is a better choice for the scale of this project, and is far easier to set up and get started with.

-Additionally, using Pytesseract requires Tesseract and Pillow (PIL fork).

 <hr>